astridx/meinblog/content/posts/joomla/12joomla-acl.en.md

 <!-- prettier-ignore -->
 #### administrator/components/ com\_foos/ src/View/Foos/HtmlView.php

 A button to create an element is only useful if this is allowed.
 Therefore we change the view - `$canDo` is added.
-The call `$canDo = ContentHelper::getActions('com_foos');` gets the actions you defined in the file `administrator/components/com_foos/ access.xml` at the beginning of this chapter.
+The call `$canDo = ContentHelper::getActions('com_foos');` gets the actions you defined in the file `administrator/components/com_foos/access.xml` at the beginning of this chapter.

 [administrator/components/com_foos/src/View/Foos/HtmlView.php](https://codeberg.org/astrid/j4examplecode/src/branch/t10/src/administrator/components/com_foos/src/View/Foos/HtmlView.php)